-The likelihood of projects being abandoned is expected to be very low given the lack of economic incentive for landowners to harvest their trees prior to the point when the risk of regeneration harvest is high.
-That point in time is identified as described in Section 5.2.1.
+The likelihood of projects being abandoned is expected to be low given the lack of economic incentive for landowners to harvest their trees prior to the point when the risk of regeneration harvest is high.
+That point in time is identified and described in Section 3.8.2.
 Additionally, the project area must be validated by a Professional Forester or Professional Ecologist as being favorable for the establishment and growth of tree seedlings and not at an elevated risk of conversion to non-forest uses, as described in Section 3.1.
-As described in Section 5.3, a discount of 2 percent is applied to account for the potential abandonment of projects, which serves as a virtual buffer pool against the unlikely event of project area conversion and/or performance decline.
-As indicated above, this discount is applied automatically by the Reforestation Communities Data File.
+As described in Section 5.3, a variable discount is applied that accounts for the potential abandonment of projects, which contributes to a programmatic ex ante risk discount to maintain the integrity of issued credits in the unlikely event of project area conversion and/or performance decline.
+As indicated above, this discount is determined by forest type and is applied automatically by the Reforestation Communities Data File.